LBDA Research Centers of Excellence span a growing, nationwide network of top scientific facilities working to defeat LBD.

 Help advance LBD research.
 Opportunities to participate are on the rise across the country.
 Find a study near you.

-Stay up to date on research news.
-Read our easy-to-understand summaries on important LBD research, as well as articles that highlight cutting-edge advances in diagnosis & clinical care.
+Stay up-to-date on research news.
+Read our easy-to-understand summaries on important LBD research, as well as articles that highlight cutting-edge advances in diagnosis and clinical care.

 Participate in Research

 Learn about the different types of clinical research being conducted and find tools to help you decide if a clinical trial may be right for you.

 A lumbar puncture, also called spinal tap, is a low-risk medical procedure that can be done in a doctor’s office.
 Learn why spinal fluid is so important in LBD clinical research studies.

 Youth Football Linked to Earlier Symptoms of Brain Diseases

 Research shows that both amateur and professional athletes can develop chronic traumatic encephalopathy (CTE), a progressive brain disease found in people with repeated head trauma.
 A recent study of deceased tackle football players suggests that those who played tackle football before the age of 12 showed cognitive, behavioral or mood symptoms more than a dozen years earlier than those who started playing age 12 or later.
 And not all players had CTE; those who had no CTE showed either signs of Alzheimer’s or Lewy body disorders at autopsy.
 Read the full article at Time.

 Warning Signs: Who Progresses from REM Sleep Behavior to Lewy Body Disorders?

 An unusual sleep disorder that makes people physically act out their dreams, called REM sleep disorder or RBD, is a known risk factor for LBD, Parkinson’s disease and multiple system atrophy.
 New research has identified additional symptoms that, when paired with RBD, suggest a Lewy body disorder is underway.
 Read more about it on the Neurology Advisor